 - 1. This is the lightest and most compact single lens reflex (SLR) camera in the EOS range (as of September 1993). - 2.
 A wide autofocus frame, allowing free composition of your photographs. - 3.
 A simple dial operation which allows you to take photographs exactly as you see them in the image zone. - 4.
 Silent mechanisms ensuring quiet operation. - Your new EOS camera can be used with any Canon EF lens.
-These instructions include an explanation of how to attach EF lenses. - The Construction book indicates useful hints when using the camera.
-The symbol indicates situations where care should be taken to avoid possible problems.
+These instructions include an explanation of how to attach EF lenses. - The ☆ symbol in this instruction book indicates useful hints when using the camera.
+The ▲ symbol indicates situations where care should be taken to avoid possible problems. - This instruction manual is for use with both the Rebel X S and the Rebel X. However, instructions marked with an S are applicable only to the Rebel X S model (with built-in flash).
+For more information regarding the S mark, see page 4.